Laghrabi/Book_Shelf_API/README.md

 ## Testing

-To test the application, you can use tools like **Postman** or **curl** to interact with the API endpoints.
+To test the application, you can use tools like **Postman**, **curl** or **/api/docs** endpoint to interact with the API endpoints.
 Ensure that the application is running either via Docker before testing.